Layout

 Do

-- Use app layout for productive use cases.
+- Use app layout toolbar for productive use cases.

-- Use content layout for expressive use cases, such as the ones related to documentation and marketing sites.
+- Use content layout and/or standard app layout for expressive use cases, such as those related to documentation and marketing sites.

 - When creating a layout, select components that support the content hierarchy you’re trying to convey.